thiagotnunes/change-stream-sample/README.md

 ## Application

-The application specified in the `com.google.changestreams.Main` will perform the following:
+The application specified in the `com.google.changestreams` will perform the following:

 1. It will read the specified change stream for 10 minutes of data (from now to 10 minutes in the future).
 2. It will extract the commit timestamps of each record streamed.
 3. It will group the records in 1 minute windows.
-4. It will output each window group into a separate file in GCS.
+4. It will output each window group into either a separate file in GCS, or records in BigQuery.

 ## How to Run

 We provided a bash script to facilitate the execution.

+### GCS
-You can execute it like so:
+For GCS, you can execute the script like so:

 ```bash
 ./run_gcs.sh \